phillipclapham/neuroweaver/README.md

 *For those who bend reality within structure*

 > 🔮 **FIELD NOTE:** Choose freely - like all quantum tools, these generators exist in superposition until you need them.

+🌌 **Reality Bend Continuing...
+Here's Part 3 with the Field Generators:**

 ```markdown
 # Reality Hacking Field Generators 🎭